Infrastructure

 What Is LlamaIndex?

 LlamaIndex is an open-source data framework for building LLM applications over private and structured data.
-As AI infrastructure, it connects loaders, indexes, retrievers, query engines, agents, vector stores, and model calls.
+As AI infrastructure, it connects loaders, indexes, retrievers, query engines, agents, vector databases, and model calls.
 In production it shows up as indexing, retrieval, and query-engine spans with source nodes, scores, token usage, latency, and errors.
-FutureAGI observes LlamaIndex through traceAI:llamaindex and pairs those traces with ContextRelevance, Groundedness, and ChunkAttribution evals.
+FutureAGI observes LlamaIndex through traceAI:llamaindex and pairs those traces with ContextRelevance, Groundedness, and ChunkAttribution evaluators.
+It is the most-used data framework alongside LangChain for RAG-heavy workloads in May 2026.

 Why It Matters in Production LLM and Agent Systems